Rainbow Roll-ups, a quick healthy lunch, or a surprising party appetizer for your family and friends to enjoy. Pass the peanut sauce, please!

 - Serve with the peanut sauce and extra peanuts and cilantro, if desired.

 The video shows the Rainbow Roll-Ups without curry hummus, quinoa or rice.
 Add those ingredients before topping with the cut vegetables.
 If the collard leaves are too stiff, you can steam them.
 However, I didn’t see a need to.
 The rainbow roll-ups will keep two days in the fridge.
 A quick easy grab-and-go lunch!
+A great toolset to have handy in the kitchen is this Tasty 3 piece peeler set.

 The shredder works great for shredding the cucumber and carrots and saves a lot of chopping time!